nambili-samuel/arterys-project/README.md

 Credit: Dr. Nambili Samuel, a certified physician with extensive experience in the medical field and an AI researcher, brings a unique blend of healthcare expertise and cutting-edge technology knowledge to his work.
 His contributions to the intersection of AI and medicine are aimed at advancing diagnostic accuracy and improving patient care.
 [Dr. Nambili Samuel](https://scholar.google.com/citations?user=p2GpjsQAAAAJ&hl=en)

-# Let's write the improved README to a file and provide it for download
-readme_content = """
-# Arterys Project

-Arterys is a cutting-edge cloud-based platform designed to enhance the analysis and sharing of radiological data using AI-powered solutions.
-This repository contains the necessary tools and scripts to integrate medical image analysis using Arterys' services, allowing healthcare providers to process DICOM studies and receive AI-generated insights.

 ## Features